You are in [Archives] [Maps and Charts]

 - 1792 Robertson Road from London to Bath - Plate 7

 - 1794 - William Francis: The map of Hungerford by William Francis, 1794, is one of the great treasures of the town.
 In the mid 20th century it was in the hands of Harry Giles, local carrier, who passed it to Dr & Mrs Kennedy.
 In the 1970s they passed it to the Town and Manor.
 It shows great detail about the town at the time.
 Part only is currently shown here.
+A hi-res file (35Mbytes) is available here.

 - c1810 - Charnham Street and Eddington